Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Do not start raids for 30 minutes before a restart or 15 minutes after one.

 - Non-whitelisted gangs and groups can own 1 hideout, whitelisted gangs can have two.​ Whitelisted gangs can pick the location of their second hideout by making a ticket.

-# Wagon and Horse Saddlebag Robberies

-- You must RP with the person driving the wagon/riding the horse to rob it, don't just rob wagons/saddlebags sitting around without providing RP.

-- Wagons/Horses have no stack limits for robberies.
-Robbing the wagon means you forgo the robbery of the rider or passengers.

-- Wagons/Horses can be stolen and ridden away, creating a chase with the owner.
-In a chase, when the wagon owner, law, or vigilantes catch up, they must demand the wagon to stop, announcing themselves.
-If the wagon refuses to stop, gunplay is now live.

 # NVL / Fear RP